LilaShiba/LilaShiba/README.md

-Hi, I’m Lila — a computer scientist passionate about building clean, intuitive systems.
+Hi, I’m Lila ✨ a computer scientist passionate about building human-centered systems.
 I split my time between Python, data engineering, and quantum-curious side projects.
-I enjoy solving real problems and building solutions that are **simple, stable, and scalable**.
+I enjoy walks with my dog 🐶, high tea with friends, and the constant learning inherent in the field.

   <div align="center">